-"Music Vision", is about Chinese-style electronic music visualization.
-The purpose is to explore possibilities between graphic design, dynamic graphics, and music, and to convey the emotions.
-This will be displayed by Li Zhang, Professor of Visual Communication Design, Purdue.
+Chinese-style electronic music visualization.
+The purpose of the projects was to explore possibilities between graphic design, dynamic graphics, and music.
+Designed and conceived by Visual Communication Design graduate student Fanfei Zhou, VCD MFA, 2019.
+This work will be presented by Li Zhang, Professor of Visual Communication Design, Purdue.

 The proposed object is a display that fuses scientific research with art.
 Groundbreaking research in nanotechnology demonstrates the variable nature of structural color.
 In a prior experiment by students and Faculty at the Brick Nanotechnology center, it was demonstrated that the appearance of color of an optimized nanosurface could change depending on variations of angle and polarization of incident light.
 The sculpture is proposed to be an interactive object that allows the general public to experience the relativity of color experienced at the research laboratory.
 Visitors will be able to be immersed in a physical kaleidoscope that they can control by using two rotating wheels that resemble the variation of polarization.
 The physical kaleidoscope is made out of acrylic mirrors and wood (and other materials).
 The Kaleidoscope idea was originated as an application of the research by doctoral student Maowen Song and Professor Alexandra Boltasseva.
 The kaleidoscope inspired us to take this idea further by creating an engaging experience for the Greater Lafayette and Purdue Communities.